ev3dev-lang-java/template-project-gradle/README.md

   - `-XX:TieredStopAtLevel=1 ` - Do not perform many optimizations.
 This can be used to speed up startup time.
   - `-Djava.security.egd=file:/dev/./urandom ` - This can be used to speed up random number generation.
 - `slimJar` - Whether to generate a small JAR with external dependencies, or rather to generate a fat jar with embedded dependencies.
+- `useEmbeddedPaths` - Whehter to use classpath and mainclass embedded in JAR or if they should be supplied on the command line.

 ## Gradle Tasks